Stay Active During Pregnancy: 5 Easy Ways to Weave Movement Into Your Day

 2. If you have stairs, walk up and down them as often as you can.

 If you work upstairs, use the toilet downstairs and vice versa.
 Try to avoid setting yourself up for the day with drinks and snacks.
-Instead, force yourself to go downstairs to get a drink or something to eat.
+Instead, encourage yourself to go downstairs to get a drink or something to eat.

 3. Set a reminder on your phone to stand up and stretch.